Financial Aid - MAP Students

 Financial Aid Eligibility

 The type of assistance for which a student may be eligible depends on the enrollment status of the student during each academic semester and the completion of the Free Application for Federal Student Aid (FAFSA).
 Degree seeking students may qualify for financial assistance through federal, state or private sources.
 Due to the lower tuition rate charged to MAP students, Muskingum-funded assistance is not available.
 Full-time enrollment is 12 credit hours per semester, half-time is 6 hours.
 Most types of financial aid require at least half-time enrollment.

 Filing the FAFSA

 Students seeking financial assistance must first file the Free Application for Federal Student Aid.
-Students may complete the 2014-15 form on-line at www.fafsa.gov for terms summer 2014, fall 2014 and spring 2015.
-Be sure to list Muskingum (003084) in the school section and to sign the form with your Federal PIN number.
+Students may complete the 2015-16 form on-line at www.fafsa.gov for terms summer 2015, fall 2015 and spring 2016.
+Be sure to list Muskingum (003084) in the school section and to sign the form with your Federal username and password.

 Financial Aid Award Letter

 A Financial Aid Award Letter is sent to the student's Muskingum email upon Muskingum's receipt of the FAFSA and the student's registration for the semester.
 Financial aid is awarded for the year (so before awarded the financial aid office needs to know your enrollment plans for all terms in the award year.
-Loans are disbursed half in the first term awarded and half in spring semester, if the student meets the criteria of having completed 20 weeks and 12 hours.
-For each award year financial assistance will be awarded based on when the student starts and how they progress with weeks and credit hours.
+Loans are disbursed half in the first semester awarded and half in spring semester.
 The award letter will reflect the hours and tuition costs for the appropriate semester and the assistance the student is eligible for.

 When you file your FAFSA online at www.fafsa.gov you will be offered the option of using IRS Data Retrieval to transfer your 2014 federal tax information directly from the IRS into your FAFSA application.
 If you use IRS Data Retrieval for your initial FAFSA submission your chances of being selected for verification by the Department of Education (a process which requires you to submit tax information to the Financial Aid Office) is significantly reduced.